Azure/ResourceModules/docs/wiki/ModulesDesign.md

 When creating child-resources from parent resources you will need to specify a name that, when deployed, will be used to assign the deployment name.

-There are some constrints that needs to be considered when naming the deployment:
+There are some constraints that needs to be considered when naming the deployment:

 - Deployment name length can't exceed 64 chars
 - Two deployments with the same name created in different location will fail
 - Using the same deployment name mode than once, will surface only the last one in the Azure Portal
 - If more than one deployment with the same name runs at the same time, race condition might happen
-- Human-readable names would be preferable, even if not neccessary
+- Human-readable names would be preferable, even if not necessary

-While exceptions might be needed, the following guidence should be followed as much as possible:
+While exceptions might be needed, the following guidance should be followed as much as possible:

-- For child-resources of the top-level resource (1st level child) use the following naming structure
+- For child-resources of the top-level resource use the following naming structure

 ```
-'${uniqueString(deployment().name, location)}-<resource_short_type>]'
+'${uniqueString(deployment().name, location)}-<resource_short_type>'
 ```

-- For child-resources 2nd on level, use the following naming structure
+- For child-resources, use the following naming structure

 ```
 '${deployment().name}-<child_type>[-${index}]'